JJ Williams (soccer): Birmingham Legion

 After two previous loan spells in Birmingham, Williams signed permanently for the Legion on January 19, 2021.
 In the announcement press release, he expressed his excitement "to give [his] full focus to one team."
 On his third debut for the club, Williams picked up a red card in the season opener against Indy Eleven.
 He tallied five goals and four assists from 28 appearances in all competitions, helping Birmingham qualify for the 2021 USL Championship Playoffs.
 Those stats featured a pair of goal-and-assist games, including as part of a 3–1 victory against Atlanta United 2, his former club, on August 4.
 Following the season, Williams had his contract option declined by Birmingham.

 FC Tulsa

 On January 27, 2022, Williams signed elsewhere in the Championship with FC Tulsa.

 Phoenix Rising

 On July 27, 2022, Williams was traded to fellow Championship club Phoenix Rising FC in exchange for Marcus Epps.
 In the press release announcing the move, Rising head coach Rick Schantz said that Williams was "a player we’ve watched for a long time...He will help us immediately."

 Tampa Bay Rowdies

 Williams signed with the Tampa Bay Rowdies on January 11, 2023.

+Rhode Island FC

+Williams was unveiled as the first forward on Rhode Island FC's inaugural squad on December 4, 2023.

 Personal life

-Williams is the youngest of four brothers.
-He is engaged to Hailey Poland, a former gymnast at Kentucky.
-The couple have one son, Jerome Williams III.
+Williams is the youngest of four siblings.
+He is married to Hailey Williams, a former gymnast at Kentucky.
+The couple has two sons, Jerome Williams III and Rhodes Guy Williams.

 While in high school, Williams also played basketball and was on the bass fishing team at Alabama Christian.
 He additionally played American football as a child before committing to soccer.